akshatzalte/rigr/README.md

 ![rigr_toc](images/rigr_toc-13.svg)

-RIGR is introduced and discussed in our work: **RIGR: Resonance Invariant Graph Representation for Molecular Property Prediction**([paper](https://doi.org/10.1021/acs.jcim.5c00495), [preprint](https://doi.org/10.26434/chemrxiv-2025-qgfxp-v2)).
+RIGR is introduced and discussed in our work: **RIGR: Resonance-Invariant Graph Representation for Molecular Property Prediction**([paper](https://doi.org/10.1021/acs.jcim.5c00495), [preprint](https://doi.org/10.26434/chemrxiv-2025-qgfxp-v2)).
 It is  designed to impose resonance invariance for molecular property prediction tasks and is accesible as a featurizer in [**Chemprop v2**](https://github.com/chemprop/chemprop) (available in versions 2.1.2 and above).

 - **For CLI users**: RIGR is available as a choice for the multi-hot atom featurization scheme.
 To use RIGR, add the following argument to your training or inference script.
    ```bash